 In this tutorial we will learn how to set up the Spotify integration in Home Assistant.
 The integration is very easy to implement with a few options accessible on the Spotify developer page.

 You should have Home Assistant installed and running and a basic understanding of YAML including how to edit

 If you don’t yet have a Spotify account setup, head over to the site and setup a free account.

-Set up Spotify
+How to Set up Spotify for Home Assistant

 Create Spotify developer application